kali-py/screenreader/README.md

 # screenreader

-🔑💻 Universal screenreader made in python using wxPython library
+🔑💻 Universal screensaver made in python using wxPython library

 ## Installation